 In the days before the internet when I first started teaching, there were two options, travel and pick up work as you go, or get qualified so you can get a teaching job with a work visa.
 Getting qualified meant taking a Cert TESOL or the CELTA, and both qualifications are for teaching adults.
 As time progressed, there has been a multitude of on-line TEFL certificates, that offer training that you can do in your own time.
 Sounds great, right?
 Before you go spending your hard-earned money on a course, think about what it's offering you.
 Just imagine you want to learn piano.
 You love piano and you can already read music.
 You see a course online, and as it suits your time and budget you enroll for it.
 You learn all the theory, how to read music and you can discuss the intricacies of some of the most famous pianists, yet you have never sat down at a piano to practice playing.
 You go to a piano, sit down, open it up and….
 Nothing happens.
 You can’t play.
 You are mortified that you spent all the money on the theory when what you needed was practice and help with your development.
 The same goes for teaching, if you are going to invest money into your future please do not waste it on theory alone!

 If you're interested in taking the first step you have a few options:

 - Find an organization to get qualified.
 The most recognised qualifications are the Trinity Cert TESOL and Cambridge CELTA.

 - Find an organization where they have teacher training programmes, English First runs a programme for newly qualified teachers, or those who wish to qualify – and they also pay you to teach at the same time!
-For more information search here.
+For more information search English First website.
 In some countries, the British Council have development programmes for newly qualified teachers.
-For more information search here.
+For more information search the British Council website.